chrismatteson/puppet-face-puppet_remote/README.md

 # puppet-face-puppet_remote

 This module provides a manifest and puppet face to enable agentless control systems utilizing unmodified puppet code.
+The face is a fork of https://github.com/puppetlabs/puppetlabs-pe_bulk_agent_install.

 ## Prereqs